JDBDT/jdbdt/src/site/markdown/DataSources.md

 `QueryBuilder` objects can be used to define queries programmatically.
 The `select` facade method creates a query builder that can be parameterized using a chained sequence of calls.
-A final call to `QueryBuilder.build` in such a sequence creates a `Query` object.
+A final call to `build` in such a sequence creates a `Query` object for a given database.
 The parameterization methods are the following:

 * `from`: defines the `FROM` clause;
 * `where`: defines a `WHERE` clause;